corda/corda-solutions/bn-apps/ledger-sync/design/design.md

 ### Background

 Blockchain platforms allow users to recover their data from other peers in the case of a disaster.
 By design, Corda doesn't have a global ledger and hence doesn't provide a data recovery solution at the platform level.
-Including data recovery mechanism into Corda ecosystem, would allow BN members to benefit from blockchain-like data recovery guarantees in the conjunction with Corda privacy out-of-the-box.
+Including data recovery mechanism into the Corda ecosystem, would allow BN members to benefit from blockchain-like data recovery guarantees in the conjunction with Corda privacy out-of-the-box.

 ### Scope

-Design a reference implementation of CorDapp, which would allow BN members to recover their states and transactions from each other.
+Design a reference implementation of CorDapp, that would allow BN members to recover their states and transactions from each other.

 In-scope:
 * Recovery of states and transactions by a BN member from other members.
 This would include states, belonging to the node's well-known identity as well its confidential identities, which other parties are aware of.
 Note: this doesn't include the states, where the party is an *observer* (not the *owner*).